Start-ups - your business and the law

 The National Minimum Wage was first introduced in April 1999.
 It applies to nearly all workers and sets hourly rates below which pay must not be allowed to fall.
 Please ask us for the latest rates or refer to http://www.lowpay.gov.uk.

 Privacy and data protection

 The processing of personal data is restricted by the principles of the Data Protection Act, while email marketing and telesales are also restricted by regulations.

 Some businesses are also subject to specific regulations relating to their line of work.
 This may include food businesses, health and care services, and transport businesses.

 There are numerous tax implications when starting up a business.
 We have expertise in this area, and would be happy to assist you.

 There are a number of laws governing the description and supply of goods and services, terms and conditions of sale, and distance selling.

 These are just some of the areas covered by the law, and new rules are constantly introduced.

 You should obtain professional legal advice to ensure that you are complying with the appropriate regulations.

-If you are starting a business in the Winchester area and would like professional assistance, contact AVASK.
+If you are starting a business in the Southampton area and would like professional assistance, contact AVASK.